OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Effectiveness Assessment

 *For the application source code integrity checks*
 Run the app on the device in an unmodified state and make sure that everything works.
-Then apply patches to the executable using optool, re-sign the app as described in the chapter "Basic Security Testing," and run it.
+Then apply patches to the executable using optool, re-sign the app as described in the chapter "Basic Security Testing", and run it.
 The app should detect the modification and respond in some way.
 At the very least, the app should alert the user and/or terminate the app.
 Work on bypassing the defenses and answer the following questions:

 - Can the mechanisms be bypassed trivially (e.g., by hooking a single API function)?